syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 This section explains you the steps required to populate the Chart with data, title, add data labels, legend and tooltips to the Chart.
 This section covers only the minimal features that you need to know to get started with the Chart.

-## Adding Flutter Chart reference
+## Adding flutter charts to your app

 Create a simple project, using the instructions given in [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app).

-## Adding flutter charts to your app

 **Add dependency**